apiato/apiato/readme.md

 <a name="Comming-Features"></a>
 ##Comming Features

-- Authorization system (ACL), to control which consumer can access your API.
-- Admin Panel (For Users Management).
+- Hidden real IDs from the response.
 - IP Restriction (to whitelist or blacklist IP's).
 - Request size limiting and response rate limiting.
-- Back-end generators (to generate Modules and components) for faster development.
 - Automatic Code and Data Backup.
-- Hidden real IDs from the response.
+- Admin Panel (For Users Management).
 - Support login with social networks (Facebook, Twitter, Github, Google).
+- Back-end generators (to generate Modules and components) for faster development.
 - A lot more cool stuff in mind, (never stop coding).

 > Suggest a feature by opening a new Issue with (`Feature -`) title [here](https://github.com/Mahmoudz/Hello-API/issues).